radical-cybertools/radical.entk/docs/install.rst

 **MongoDB-as-a-Service**

-There are multiple commercial providers of hosted MongoDB services, some of them offering free usage tiers.
+There are multiple commercial providers of hosted MongoDB services, some of them offer free usage tiers.
 We have had some good experience with the following:

 * https://mongolab.com/